1Marc/modern-todomvc-vanillajs/readme.md

 Seems it is pretty simple to build fairly complex things these days in modern JavaScript.
 We can take advantage of most features without crazy hacks.

-Here's my Vanilla JavaScript implementation – initial version took 60 minutes total to write (see first commit)
+Here's my Vanilla JavaScript implementation – initial version took 60 minutes total to write with ~30 min of refactoring [see earlier commit](https://github.com/1Marc/todomvc-vanillajs-2022/tree/fb3c61ed104c440f0c29e3a074b6777c791aa2f6)

-- 167 lines of code total (compared to the official vanilla JS TodoMVC from 6 years ago was 900+ LOC)
+- 184 lines of code total (compared to the official vanilla JS TodoMVC from 6 years ago was 900+ LOC)
 - No build tools
 - JavaScript modules
-- Initial implementation done in an hour, then cleaned it up with ~30 min of refactoring

 [View the working example on GitHub pages](https://1marc.github.io/todomvc-vanillajs-2022/)